VolaxYT/VolaxYT/README.md

 # Hello 👋, I'm Volax !
-I am a developer/programmer, I code in java.
+I'm a developer/programmer, I code in java.
 I develop minecraft plugins with the Bukkit API, I use the IntelliJ compiler but I know how to use gradle and maven and I use git.

 # Stats